periperipatus/ecubioinformatics/differential_expression.md

 sum(data$'7_MAVI_SH_JB1')
 ```

 **Question 10:** STAR only counts the uniquely mapped reads that intersect with a gene "feature" in the annotation.
-Why is this number different from what we saw in the ```Log.final.out``` file?
+Why is this number different from the total uniquely mapped reads we saw in the ```Log.final.out``` file?

 Now, let's get the data ready for entry into ```DESeq2```.
 It likes to have the gene names as rows only.
 So we need to do that, and then remove the gene names column.